-RVEP monitoring has been undertaken in spring in all years with the 2012 monitoring undertaken from 7 - 15 November 2012.
+RVEP monitoring has been undertaken in spring in all years with the 2013 monitoring undertaken from 4 to 9 November 2013.

 In line with Barrick Cowal's Land Management Plan (LMP) permanent monitoring sites have been established to measure changes occurring within the remnant vegetation as part of the Remnant Vegetation Enhancement Program (RVEP).
-In the LMP, there are four main areas requiring livestock exclusion and the establishment of permanent monitoring sites, including:
+In the LMP, there are four main RVEOP areas (Figure 25) requiring livestock exclusion and the establishment of permanent monitoring sites, including:

-- RVEP1: Eucalyptus dwyeri (Dwyer's Red Gum) Callitris glaucophylla (White Cypress Pine) woodland on Fellman's Hill, "Hillgrove"; - RVEP 2: Muehlenbeckia florulenta (Lignum) area in the lake bed on "Lakeside"; - RVEP 3: Eucalyptus camaldulensis (River Red Gum) woodland on the northern section of "Lake Cowal" foreshores and; - RVEP 4: Eucalyptus camaldulensis woodland on the southern section of "Lake Cowal" foreshores.
+- RVEP1: Eucalyptus dwyeri (Dwyer's Red Gum) Callitris glaucophylla (White Cypress Pine) woodland on Fellman's Hill, "Hillgrove"; - RVEP 2: Muehlenbeckia florulenta (Lignum) area in the lake bed on "Lakeside"; - RVEP 3: Eucalyptus camaldulensis (River Red Gum) woodland on the northern section of "Lake Cowal" foreshores and: - RVEP 4: Eucalyptus camaldulensis woodland on the southern section of "Lake Cowal" foreshores.